ekrembal/foundation-ur-py/README.md

 # Foundation UR JavaScript Library

+> ⚠️ **WARNING: This is a vibecode** - This library was generated using AI assistance and may contain errors or inconsistencies.
+Please use with caution and verify functionality before using in production environments.

 **JavaScript implementation of UR (Uniform Resources) -- ported from the [Python implementation by Foundation Devices](https://github.com/Foundation-Devices/foundation-ur-py)**

 ## Introduction